-The biggest city on Costa Rica’s Caribbean coast, the birthplace of United Fruit and capital of Limón Province, this hard-working port city sits removed from the rest of the country.
-Cruise ships deposit dazed-looking passengers between October and May.
-Around here, business is measured by truckloads of fruit, not busloads of tourists, so don’t expect any pampering.
+Puerto Limón is the biggest city on Costa Rica’s Caribbean coast, the capital of Limón province, and a hardworking port that sits removed from the rest of the country.
+Cruise ships deposit dazed-looking passengers here between October and May, but around these parts, business is measured by truckloads of fruit, not busloads of tourists, so don’t expect any pampering.

-A general lack of political and financial support from the federal government means that Limón is not a city that has aged gracefully.
-It is a grid of dilapidated buildings, overgrown parks and sidewalks choked with street vendors.
-Crime is a problem: the city, distressingly, has as many homicides annually as San José – even though San José has five times the population.
-It’s worth noting, however, that most of this violence is related to organized crime and does not affect travelers.
-Despite its shortcomings, Limón can be a compelling destination for adventurous urban explorers.
+A general lack of political and financial support from the federal government means Limón has not aged gracefully: it's an unlovely grid of dilapidated buildings, overgrown parks, and sidewalks choked with street vendors.
+Crime is more common here than in other Caribbean towns.
+However, despite its shortcomings, Limón can be a good base for adventurous urban explorers.